 The 4 Most Common Languages for Back-End Development

-Back-end engineering requires unique set of tools to accomplish its goals.
+Back-end engineering requires a unique set of tools to accomplish its goals.
 To put it one way, some programming languages are better equipped than others.

 1. PHP